ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/4hos/3-Release-Notes.md

   > 2.7.8 to 2.7.10
 * Immersive Interactions - Animated Actions
   > 1.75 to 1.76
+* Improved Closefaced Helmets - Fixes
+  > 1.3 to 1.5
+* Better Third Person Selection - BTPS
+  > 0.6 to 0.7
+* Simple Hunting Overhaul
+  > 1.09 to 1.10
+* EVG Conditional Idles
+  > 1.42 to 1.51
+* EVG Conditionals extended (injured-stamina-magicka-nakedness)
+  > 1.3 to 1.41
+* NPC Animation Remix (OAR)
+  > 1.8.2 to 1.9

 # Release 1.1.3
 Save Safe?
 YES